 Vaping may be a fad you're on board with, making fun of or have no clue about.
 The polarity around this huge trend is just as electric as the cigarettes with facts and statistics coming out every month saying something different.
 While vapers claim e-cigarettes are healthier than smoking, other's are saying it's not the whole truth.

 E-cigarettes are electronic canisters filled with nicotine liquid that's heated to produce a vapor for smokers to inhale.
-This has been duped "vaping" with those partaking in it as "vapers".
+This has been dubbed "vaping" with those partaking in it known as "vapers".
 It's become popular because of custom and indie vape shops producing different vape device designs and flavored liquid with various levels of nicotine.
 Some devices look remarkable like cigarettes while others differ greatly.
 And because it's water vapor, it doesn't have the same smell or negative connotations as regular smoking.

 Or at least, it didn't.
 These days most people associate vaping with smoking and a lot of places have banned vaping to avoid public confusion with regular smoking.
 These include public transit, airplanes and many restaurant and businesses.
 The debate is strong on both sides but the real question is - are e-cigarettes as dangerous as regular ones?